ElazarK/content-docs/scripts/PCAPMiner.md

+---
+id: pcap-miner
+title: PCAP Miner
+---

 Parses PCAP files and returns, the extracted files that are found, HTTP flows, and other information.
-PCAPMiner uses a docker instance located on the docker hub `trorabaugh/dempcap:1.0`.
+PCAPMiner uses a Docker instance located on the Docker hub `trorabaugh/dempcap:1.0`.
 To use this script, upload a PCAP file and then run `PCAPMiner entryId="<your_entry_id>"`.
 To get the entry ID, click on the link on the top right hand corner of a file attachment.

 ## Script Data
 ---